What is Vegan Dukan Diet (Food List)

 Vegan Dukan Diet

-You ever heard of a vegan Dukan diet that can make you reach your weight loss goals without letting your compromise on your food choices?
-Yes, practicing a Dukan diet, the Vegan way is quite possible.
+Have you ever heard of a vegan Dukan diet that can help you reach your weight loss goals without forcing you to compromise on your food choices?
+Yes, practicing the Dukan diet in a vegan way is entirely possible.

 We all know that a vegan diet prohibits animal-based products within your meals.
-Well, we also understand that a Dukan diet majorly focuses on food items high in proteins and low in fats.
+Additionally, we understand that the Dukan diet primarily focuses on food items high in proteins and low in fats.

-So, is it possible to make a perfect combination of the two diet plans without disturbing their overall mechanism and effectiveness?
-Let’s find out.
+So, is it possible to create a perfect combination of these two diet plans without disturbing their overall mechanism and effectiveness?

 What is a Vegan Dukan diet?

-The rules are straightforward- you have to go by all three phases of the Dukan diet while including plant-based food sources only.
+The rules are straightforward – you must follow all four Dukan diet phases while including only plant-based food sources.

 To make it easier to understand, we must look into all the required macronutrients that we need to consume during the Vegan Dukan diet.